DetectiveLiAssociates/portfolio-/README.md

 - Q: "Does it need to be in a somekind of folder?"

-- A: "NOPE!" - ./judge-of-hell is already a binary file - you don't need to make or to hustle in order to build it anymore; and you don't need to create any 'special' folder for it - at all! - Just place it at the same level with - or - next to where your main ./minishell is - and then run the Judge, by typing: ./judge-of-hell    ...as simple as that - zero fuss.
+- A: "NOPE!" - ./judge-of-hell is already an executable binary file - you don't need to make or to hustle in order to build it anymore; and you don't need to create any 'special' folder for it - at all! - Just place it at the same level with - or - next to where your main ./minishell is - and then run the Judge, by typing: ./judge-of-hell    ...as simple as that - less hassle, zero fuss.

 - Q: "How can I know the performance result of my minishell program against each given testing parameter?"